cujojs/most/docs/api.md

 stream.await(): ---1--2--3->
 ```

-Note that event order is preserved, regardless of promise fulfillment order.
-The fulfilled event values will arrive at the later of the original event time and the promise fulfillment time.
+Event *times* may be delayed.
+However, event *order* is always preserved, regardless of promise fulfillment order.

 To create a stream that merges promises in fulfillment order, use
 `stream.flatMap(most.fromPromise)`.
 Note the difference: